ruby-cube/rue/packages/paravue/docs/reactivity-markers.md

 Reactivity markers address two seemingly conflicting desires in the Vue community.
 On the one hand, people have expressed interest in eliminating `.value` , resulting in the experimental but ultimately abandoned Reactivity Transform.
 On the other hand, people have also expressed appreciation for how `.value` serves to make reactivity more explicit.

-This library eliminates the need for writing `.value` while providing visual markers for reactivity for both refs and reactives that can be used in both SFC and non-SFC Vue apps.
+This library reduces the need for writing `.value` while providing visual markers for reactivity for both refs and reactives that can be used in both SFC and non-SFC Vue apps.

 <br/>